-GENERAL (cont'd)

-- 3. Official batons will be supplied for the races. - 4.
-In all races of more than one lap, the first 500 meters will be run in lanes except the 4 x 800 where the first number will break for the inside after the first comer flag. - 5.
-In order to be eligible for the 4 x 100m relays in the City Meet, a school must have participated in the City Relay Meet.
+TRACK RELAY MEET (cont'd) GENERAL (cont'd) 3.
+Official batons will be supplied for the races.
+4. In all races of more than one lap, the first 500 meters will be run in lanes except the 4 x 800 where the first number will break for the inside after the first comer flag.
+5. In order to be eligible for the 4 x 100m relays in the City Meet, a school must have participated in the City Relay Meet.
 The times from the S.D.S.S.A.A.
 Relay Meet for the 4 x 100 m relays will be used to seed for the S.D.S.S.A.A.
 Track and Field Meet.
+6. Each exchange zone should have umpires with cell phones to record video exchanges.

 WRESTLING AGES & ELIGIBILITY Refer to the Constitution - Page 20, Article IX.
 Girls may only wrestle against girls, boys against boys.
-SERIES I) Mini-Meets on League basis II) Rookie/Open/Girls III) Mid Season IV) Ron Preston S.D.S.S.A.A.
-City Championships V) N.O.S.S.A.
-VI) O.F.S.A.A.
+SERIES Mini-Meets on League basis Rookie/Open/Girls Mid-Season Ron Preston S.D.S.S.A.A.
+City Championships N.O.S.S.A.
+V) N.O.S.S.A.
 WEIGHT CLASSES AND WEIGH-INS Per O.F.S.A.A.
 Weight Classes.
-A) Weigh-in The coach shall weigh all wrestlers and email the names and classes to the convener or drawperson by Tuesday 6pm prior to a Thursday meet (if meet is scheduled on a different day of the week, use two days prior the scheduled day of meet by 6pm).
-The convener may redistribute the athletes to insure a good competition I) Mini-meet After the deadline to submit weights, no additions or substitutions will be permitted.
-If a scratch renders a specific weight class to be reduced to one (1) wrestler, the convener/drawmaster may at that point add the single wrestler to a higher weight class and re-draw as required. b) Failure to comply shall result in the school being charged back for all costs using the number of wrestlers indicated on the previous fax-in sheet. c) Wrestlers found over weight will be disqualified for that meet and may not participate.
-Also the rest of the team must weigh in.
-Red dots will be randomly assigned the night before a meet by the drawmaster, and then posted the following day at the meet.
+A) Weigh-in The coach shall weigh all wrestlers and email the names and classes to the convener or draw person by Tuesday 6pm prior to a Thursday meet (if meet is scheduled on a different day of the week, use two days prior the scheduled day of meet by 6pm).
+The convener may redistribute the athletes to insure a good competition I) Mini-meet a) After the deadline to submit weights, no additions or substitutions will be permitted.
+If a scratch renders a specific weight class to be reduced to one (1) wrestler, the convener/draw master may at that point add the single wrestler to a higher weight class and re-draw as required. b) Wrestlers found over weight will be disqualified for that meet and may not participate.
+Also, the rest of the team must weigh in.
+Red dots will be randomly assigned the night before a meet by the draw master, and then posted the following day at the meet.
 Any Wrestlers found over weight will be disqualified for that meet and may not participate.
-Also the rest of the team must weigh in.
+Also, the rest of the team must weigh in.
 Any red dotted athlete who is not present at the meet will be red dotted for the following 2 meets.